 Common symptoms our patients in Tri-Cities complain about are tooth sensitivity or pain.
 We use our teeth so regularly that any sensitivity can be very debilitating.
 We will expand on the types and causes of tooth sensitivity and pain, and explain the possible treatment options there are for each.
 As your local emergency dentist, Dr. Antonio Lopez-Ibarra at Tri-City Dental Care would be happy to answer any of your questions about tooth pain.

-- Short duration sensitivity to cold or hot drinks/foods.
+- Short-duration sensitivity to cold or hot drinks/foods.

 - Causes: Any time dental work is performed the nerve sustains inflammation; sometimes minor and sometimes major.
 Most of the time this sensitivity is minor and temporary.
-Sometimes a filling may be too high, and not allowing you to bite down all the way.
+Sometimes a filling may be too high, and not allow you to bite down all the way.

 - Sharp and lingering pain that persists for more than 20-30 seconds after consuming hot or cold drinks/foods.
 Ibuprofen or Tylenol is not doing much to stop the pain.
 Pain keeps you up at night.